 The radiologist assistant role is already well established as a model for advanced practice in medical imaging, with a master's degree as the minimum educational requirement and certification by the ARRT or minimum bachelor's degree for certification by the Certification Board for Radiology Practitioner Assistant.
 However, federal recognition and reimbursement for the radiologist assistant still are needed.
 Once recognition and reimbursement are secured, the Consensus Committee envisions additional advanced practice roles for professionals in every imaging discipline and practice area.
 These additional advanced practice roles also will require master's degrees tied to the area of clinical practice plus national certification to be offered by the appropriate certifying organizations.
-In addition to performing expanded clinical duties, advanced practitioners may pursue doctoral degrees, conduct research, present at conferences, and mentor the next generation of imaging professionals.
+In addition to performing expanded clinical duties, advanced practite next generation of imaging professionals.